 - Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679 is here.

-- Consultation on “Guidelines 2/2019 on the processing of personal data under Article 6(1)(b) GDPR in the context of the provision of online services to data subjects” is here.
+- On the 16th October 2019 the Board published its “Guidelines 2/2019 on the processing of personal data under Article 6(1)(b) GDPR in the context of the provision of online services to data subjects” and these can be found here.

 At present, there is no guidance concerning the Law Enforcement Directive.

 As already alluded to above, in the United Kingdom, the ICO has already published significant guidance and material on algorithms and machine learning as follows: